CREATE TABLE AS SELECT (CTAS) in Azure SQL Data Warehouse

 DECLARE @d decimal(7,2) = 85.455 , @f float(24) = 85.455 CREATE TABLE result (result DECIMAL(7,2) NOT NULL ) WITH (DISTRIBUTION = ROUND_ROBIN) INSERT INTO result SELECT @d*@f ;

-Instinctively you might think you should migrate this code to a CTAS and you would be correct.
-However, there is a hidden issue here.
+You might think you should migrate this code to CTAS, and you'd be correct.
+However, there's a hidden issue here.

-The following code does NOT yield the same result:
+The following code doesn't yield the same result:

 DECLARE @d decimal(7,2) = 85.455 , @f float(24) = 85.455 ; CREATE TABLE ctas_r WITH (DISTRIBUTION = ROUND_ROBIN) AS SELECT @d*@f as result ;

 Notice that the column "result" carries forward the data type and nullability values of the expression.
-This can lead to subtle variances in values if you aren't careful.
+Carrying the data type forward can lead to subtle variances in values if you aren't careful.

 SELECT result,result*@d from result ; SELECT result,result*@d from ctas_r ;

-This is particularly important for data migrations.
-Even though the second query is arguably more accurate there is a problem.
-The data would be different compared to the source system and that leads to questions of integrity in the migration.
+This is important for data migrations.
+Even though the second query is arguably more accurate, there's a problem.
+The data would be different compared to the source system, and that leads to questions of integrity in the migration.
 This is one of those rare cases where the "wrong" answer is actually the right one!